 On-Premise: The original learning management system was an on-premise solution.
 Your company purchased the system, implemented it, and then owned it.
 You were responsible for maintenance, updates, and everything else.
 Not only was this sort of thing expensive, but it was also time-consuming to manage.

-Open-Source: Open-source learning management systems promised to help organizations save money and avoid the pitfalls that originated with on-premise, proprietary systems.
+Open-Source: Open-source learning management systems promise to help organizations save money and avoid the pitfalls that originated with on-premise, proprietary systems.
 Namely, the lack of customization available and the high cost of purchasing a solution.
 However, that came with complications.

 Open-source software is great, but it’s pretty generic.
 It requires customization to your brand, your company culture, ethics, and so much more.
 That requires time and effort.
 Besides, you’re also responsible for implementation, maintenance, and management, so you need significant in-house IT resources to handle those responsibilities.